Your Summer Beard Survival Guide

 Sure, maybe you’ve read that having a beard keeps you cooler by trapping sweat, allowing the breeze to act like your own personal air conditioning unit.
 But come on, you know that breeze isn’t really cooling you down all that much (if there even is a breeze).

-And aside from the heat, there is a whole slew of other summertime beard hazards from chlorine to ticks to be mindful of.
+And aside from it being just plain hot, there is a whole slew of other summertime beard hazards from chlorine to ticks to be mindful of.

 It's a lot to deal with, and we certainly understand why you might be tempted to break out the clippers and shear your beard every summer.

 But, it doesn’t have to be this way.